josephmbustamante/phaser3-typescript-starter-kit/README.md

 The code contained here is an expansion of what is created in [this blog post that I wrote.](https://spin.atomicobject.com/2019/07/13/phaser-3-typescript-tutorial/)
 This repository contains all the code that I go through in that tutorial, plus some additional things to help get your game off the ground.
 Notably, besides a loading screen and main menu screen, an example sprite is included that can be moved around with the arrow keys.

-**Update:** The starter kit has been updated to work with Phaser 3.23 and TypeScript 3.7.
+#### Latest Changes

+The starter kit has been updated to work with Phaser 3.50 and TypeScript 4.1.
+Additionally, the webpack config has been changed to look at the `NODE_ENV` environment variable, and either do a production or development build depending on what is provided.
+You can use `yarn dev` to run the server in dev mode, whcih gives better debugging assistance and faster compile times, or `yarn prod` to run in production, which gives much smaller bundles but takes longer to compile.

 ## How to Use